lannhi282/Doctors_Appointment/README.md

 - Real-time synchronization ensures that doctors have accurate and up-to-date information about their appointments.

 ## Summary Upload:
-- After each appointment, doctors can upload summaries directly into the patients' medical histories.
+- After each appointment, doctors can upload summaries directly into the patient's medical histories.
 - This feature streamlines information sharing, allowing patients to access important details from their healthcare interactions.

 ## Availability Management: